epswartz/DiscordEventBot/README.md

 # Upcoming Development
 - Rename events
-- Server specific settings
-  - MessageAdminOnRSVP
-  - PrintListOnRSVP
-  - AdminRole
 - Change people's status to maybe if the event time changes
-- Refactor some arg checking into a utils package
 - Bar creation of events at times which already passed
 - Complete commands listed above as incomplete
 - Use embeds for better formatting